 • toast

 • Increasing intake of soluble fiber: Soluble fiber is a type of fiber that absorbs fluid in the intestines.
 As such, it helps to firm up stools and alleviate diarrhea.
-Foods that are high in soluble fiber include:
+Foods that contain soluble fiber include:

 • Eating smaller meals: People should aim to eat smaller and more frequent meals throughout the day instead of eating two or three large meals.